OSGP/Documentation/Architecture/Technical-overview/Technologystack.md

 ### Platform

-- [Apache ActiveMQ](http://activemq.apache.org/): Open source messaging server, used to relay messages between components of OSGP.
+- [Apache ActiveMQ](http://activemq.apache.org/): Open source messaging server, used to relay messages between components of the open smart grid platform.
 ActiveMQ is an open source message broker written in Java together with a full Java Message Service (JMS) client.
 It provides "Enterprise Features" which in this case means fostering the communication from more than one client or server.
 - [Apache HTTP server](http://httpd.apache.org/): Webserver, used as front for Apache Tomcat.
 - [Apache Tomcat](http://tomcat.apache.org/): Provides a "pure Java" HTTP web server environment for Java code to run in.
 - [pgAdmin-III](http://www.pgadmin.org/): PostgreSQL administration and management tools.